-We have now defined the demand and supply curves, described where they "come from" and how they fit together, giving us a "market equilibrium," which is a combination of a price and quantity that we expect a market to move towards and stay at if there are no external disturbances.
+We have now defined the demand and supply curves and described where they "come from" and how they fit together, giving us a "market equilibrium," which is a combination of a price and quantity that we expect a market to move towards and stay at if there are no external disturbances.
 If we assume for a moment that we have a stable market that is at equilibrium, we will be able to take a look at how, and by how much, a market system improves wealth in a society.
-And remember, when I talk about wealth, I am not talking about money, but about the things that improve the qualities of our lives.
-Money is merely a mechanism for interaction that allows us to exchange our labor and investment for goods that we derive utility from.
+And remember, when I talk about wealth, I am not talking about money, but about the things that improve the quality of our lives.
+Money is merely a mechanism for interaction that allows us to exchange our labor and investments for goods that we derive utility from.

 There are two reasons why we have trade in markets:

 - People trying to maximize their utility

 - Firms trying to maximize their profits, which increases what they can pay their owners, who can then convert these profits into utility-bearing goods to help maximize owner utility

 A reminder: the demand curve is defined by the maximum amount a person is willing to pay for something, which equals the utility gained from consuming goods, which equals the wealth gained.
 (Wealth ≠ cash).
 An individual's maximum willingness to pay is sometimes called the "reservation price."